-Floor Protection for Fireplace Installations with Standard Legs
+Floor Protection for Fireplace Installations with Standard Legs:

-Fireplace installations with the standard legs and the bottom heat shield must have a floor protector of the same construction as that specified for freestanding installations: an approved 7/8" (22mm) noncombustible hearth pad with K = 0.84 BTU/ in ft2 hr. °F or equivalent material with an R-value of at least 1.04 (Refer to "How to Determine if Alternate Floor Protection Materials are Acceptable" section) The floor protector must extend at least 16" (406 mm) [18" / 457 mm in Canada] from the front of the stove and from the left (loading door) side, and at least 6" (152 mm) [8" (203 mm) in Canada] from the right side and rear.
+Fireplace installations with the standard legs and the bottom heat shield must have a floor protector of the same construction as that specified for freestanding installations: 1/4" nonasbestos mineral board or equivalent, or 24 gauge sheet metal (that may be covered with a decorative noncombustible material if you desire).
+The floor protector must extend at least 16" (406 mm) [18" / 457 mm in Canada] from the front of the stove and from the left (loading door) side, and at least 6" (152 mm) from the right side and rear.
 It must also provide protection beneath any horizontal runs of the chimney connector, including 2" to either side.